Information Science (ISCI)

 Examination of selected current and emerging topics in the field of information science and data analytics.
 May be repeated for credit as topics vary.

-ISCI 402 - Introduction to Management Within Information Environments (3 Credits)
+ISCI 402 - Management in Data Driven Organizations (3 Credits)

 History, development, and implementation of theories and practices associated with managing information environments.